-Need or want to save money?
-Whether you wish to have a life that is debt free or whether you wish to save money for something particular, from a small gift to a house, the tactic is the same.
+Whether you wish to have a life that is debt free or wish to save money for something particular, from a small gift to a house, the tactic is the same.
 The simple (and rather off-putting) answer is spend less than you bring in.
-How much less depends on how much you wish to save and/or how fast.
-For us, that was € 50 a week.
+For us, that limited us to spending € 50 a week.

 It is often easier said than done, but…

 We are prime examples of managing to do just this.
 We arrived in France with credit card debts after 2 years wine making abroad.
 Making wine has its perks.
 Wine for one.
 But the hopping hemispheres every 6 months for the differing harvest seasons is a financial killer.